delabere/brag/README.md

 Brag is a user-friendly command-line tool designed to help you to maintain a personalized list of accomplishments, milestones, or any brag-worthy moments.
 It's written in Rust so it's blazingly fast 🚀🚀🚀

-When you get to a performance review, you can use your brag list to hep you write it up.
+When you get to a performance review, you can use your brag list as your source of inspiration.
 You could even throw it at a LLM like ChatGPT and it can even do the bulk of the writing for you.

 Happy bragging!